curvegrid/go-ethereum-wiki/Instructions-for-getting-the-Go-implementation-of-Ethereum-and-the-Mist-browser-installed-on-Ubuntu-14.04-(trusty).md

 (You may need to run "sudo apt-get install mercurial" first)

-**Note: Mist does not automatically look in the right location for its GUI assets.
-For this reason you have to launch it from its build directory:**
+**Note**: Mist does not automatically look in the right location for its GUI assets.
+For this reason you have to launch it from its build directory

     cd $GOPATH/src/github.com/ethereum/go-ethereum/cmd/mist && mist

+or supply an absolute `-asset_path` option:

+    mist -asset_path $GOPATH/src/github.com/ethereum/go-ethereum/cmd/mist/assets

 To eliminate the need to remember this cumbersome command, you can create the following a file in $GOPATH/bin :